This is what happens in the body when you do ten push-ups a day - Breaking Latest News

 - Breathe in as you go down and breathe out as you push up.

-If you find you’re too exhausted to maintain a clean form, rest or continue training with an easier variation.
+If you find you are too exhausted to maintain a clean form, rest or continue your training with an easier variation.

 Easier variations of push-ups